Southampton have been relegated from the Premier League after 11 seasons which were largely marked by a stunning hit rate with their recruitment.

-Over the last decade, since their return to the top flight, the Saints have become renowned for brilliance in both producing talented players from their academy as well as their shrewd moves in the transfer market.
+Over the last decade, since their return to the top flight in 2012, the Saints have become renowned for brilliance in both producing talented players from their academy as well as their shrewd moves in the transfer market.

 This has, however, lead to the club earning somewhat of a reputation as a selling side as their best players often look to move on to bigger things.

-We’ve put together a full team of the best players around that were sold by Southampton in recent years.
+We’ve put together a full team of the best players around that were sold by Southampton during their 11-year spell in the Premier League.
 Where would this lot finish?

 GK: Angus Gunn